OpenGlobe/myamerica-devsummit/README.md

 A public repo of all of submitted projects can be found at [https://github.com/myAmericaDevSummit2015] (https://github.com/myAmericaDevSummit2015)!

+The myAmerica Develop Summit/RIDB API Hackathon was organized by a team from the U.S. Department of the Interior and the [Recreation One Stop](http://www.recreation.gov/marketing.do?goto=/about.html) program as an open invitation to web developers, IT industry, NGOs, government and the public to explore the new RIDB API and innovate web and mobile apps using recreation and other sources of open and government data.

+More than 150 people registered for the event and about 80 people actually showed up on a Saturday morning to work in the basement of a government building.
+There were about a dozen different teams working on projects, revolving around the RIDB, trails and other open government datasets.

+By Sunday afternoon, the teams were ready to present their ideas to the group and were joined by some White House heavy-weights to include Jason Goldman, the new Chief Digital Officer for the White House and Megan Smith, the Chief Technology Officer for the Office of Science and Technology Policy at the White House.

 Update: Project Summaries from the myAmerica Developer Summit 2015
 ------------------------------------------------------------------

-Eleven teams presented apps for recreation including trails data pulling in Flicker photos, mashing together permit information for all agencies, two games for kids, and a few others presenting ways to showcase recreation and gather crowd-sourced/harvested information.
+Eleven teams presented apps for recreation including trails data pulling in Flickr photos, mashing together permit information for all agencies, two games for kids, and a few others presenting ways to showcase recreation and gather crowd-sourced/harvested information.

+While the teams weren't obligated to release code developed during the summit, nearly all teams committed to doing so.

 Blue Mix - IBM
 --------------